microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Market.md

 Once you have identified the correct offer type for your solution, follow the respective **[Publishing Guide by Offer Type](https://learn.microsoft.com/en-us/partner-center/marketplace/publisher-guide-by-offer-type).**

-Some offer types have different listing options available.
+Some Offer Types have different listing options available.
 For example, if you are publishing a SaaS offer, there are the following listing options:

 | Listing Option | Transaction Process |
 | ----------- | ----------- |